Dean & Chair’s Messages

 Dean’s Message

-Welcome to the 36th Columbia University Film Festival!
 This festival is the culminating event for our MFA Film students.
-You will see that these filmmakers have spent their years honing their creative vision as they immerse themselves in the craft of filmmaking.
-We are incredibly proud of these artists, and have great optimism about how they will fan out into the world after they graduate.
+As these films show, our MFA filmmakers have spent their years at Columbia honing their creative vision as they immerse themselves in their craft.
+Their skill, creativity, and humor are on view in these films, and their spirit is infectious.

 These young artists represent many aspects of filmmaking: they are directors, screenwriters, and creative producers.
 They have worked collaboratively on their projects, supporting one another as they have grown as independent artists.
+And they have done this through some difficult times on our campus and in our nation.

-The films you will see are enormously varied in their styles, convictions, and preoccupations.
-They represent a student body that is diverse in every measure, and whose films traverse traditions, genres, and interests.
+The films you will see are varied in their styles, convictions, and preoccupations.
+They represent a student body that is diverse in every measure, and whose films traverse traditions, genres, languages, and interests.
 What unites them is the power of their stories and the integrity of their ideas.

 I hope you enjoy this festival!
 Please join me and the whole School of the Arts in congratulating our student filmmakers and thanking the dedicated faculty and staff who have guided them over the years.
-I could not be more thrilled to contemplate all that these filmmakers will do as they move forward in their careers.
+I could not be more proud of these artists or more certain that as they go forward, their stories will help to enhance our society and enrich our future.

 Sarah Cole

-Interim Dean of Faculty, School of the Arts
+Dean of the School of the Arts

 Parr Professor of English and Comparative Literature